Julius278/eth-web3j-java/README.md

 ```
 # Usage

+## keyfile
+the given keyfile.json (/src/main/resources/) is a newly generated wallet with some SEPOLIA testnet eth.
+If you test with this application, you can test with this wallet or create / include your own.

 ## api development / testing software
-tools like Postman or Insomnia are
+tools like Postman or Insomnia are great for testing REST endpoints.

 ## cURL
 example for the blockNumber endpoint: